ironSource/ec2-info/readme.md

 This module can be consumed programmatically or as a command line tool

-Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-categories) for complete reference about ec2 metadata information
+Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-categories) for complete reference about ec2 metadata information or better yet, use this module's cli to get an index of properties.

 Beware, though, when traversing the ec2 metadata information tree!
 There are some "traps" one is ought to know of in advance, if one is to save precious time... this is discussed [here](rant.md)